philipturner/home-built-stm/README.md

 - Have to apply the hot air gun and soldering iron simultaneously
 - Takes multiple attempts with the iron to get a hit that will break the short
 - Good when one of the pins connects to the ground plane, and the soldering iron wouldn’t have enough heat.
 The hot air gun is a localized heat source with more thermal energy.

+### TODO: Format these notes and upload the images

+Plan for today:
+- (1) Practice with blank, fresh board
+- (2) SOIC-8 with paste
+- (3) QFN-4x4 and QFN-5x5
+- (4) Hand-solder a SOT-23-5
+- (5) Use hot air to desolder the SO-X, then reposition the under station, then desolder the QFNs

+Have to physically unplug the hot air station to get the air stream to turn off I turned the air onto 4.5 / 8 to get the solder paste to melt 350 C was sufficient, did not need 380 C
+Took multiple tries, overall elapsed time was 5 minutes

+SOIC-8 passes continuity test, no shorts.
+All leads are connected, even though top right one doesn’t look fully melted at first glance.
+In the microscope, the entire left side looks not completely melted.
+The top right side looks fine by comparison.
+Wiped off the SOIC-8’s pads with a cloth and IPA.
+Now they look a little cleaner.
+Half of the original surface area is still covered in the solder paste texture.

+The results for the QFN chips look good.
+Cleaner than the last one.
+While the QFN-4x4 does have an obvious short, it isn’t from the pads that were skewed out of alignment when applying the stencil (left).
+Rather, it comes from a series of pads that had light solder bridges to begin with (top).
+The continuity test indicated only 1 short for the QFN-4x4, the same one observed visually.
+The continuity test indicated no shorts for the QFN-5x5.

+Hand-soldered the SOT-23-5.
+All leads pass the continuity test to their pads, no shorts.
+Still difficult to hand-solder each individual pin when the pitch/pad size is so small.

+Using the black (bent) pliers to take the components off.
+Looks like a better angle when the hot air gun is overhead.
+Although at 350 C, and it didn’t look like the solder had melted, the SOT-23-5 came off easily with tweezers.
+For the SOIC-8, the leads looked a bit shiny.
+I was trying to remove it with tweezers, but it only came off after the leads changed appearance.
+Still doesn’t look like fully molten solder though.
+Neither of the QFNs had an easy indication that they were ready to come off.
+They only came off on the try when I waited for much longer than the previous ones.
+Probably 30 seconds.
+I put the desoldered ICs into their own bag for future reference.
+Include the images of the before/after boards without any compression.